Midland Main Line

-Express passenger services on the line are operated by East Midlands Railway.
-The line is electrified between St Pancras and Corby, and the section south of Bedford forms a branch of the northern half of the Thameslink network, with a semi-fast service to Brighton and other suburban services.
+Express passenger services on the line are operated by East Midlands Railway (EMR).
+The line is electrified between St Pancras and Wigston, south of Leicester, and the section south of Bedford forms a branch of the northern half of the Thameslink network, with a semi-fast service to Brighton and other suburban services.
 A northern part of the route, between Derby and Chesterfield, also forms part of the Cross Country Route operated by CrossCountry.
 Tracks from Nottingham to Leeds via Barnsley and Sheffield are shared with Northern.
 East Midlands Railway also operates regional and local services using parts of the line.

 The Midland Main Line is undergoing a major upgrade of new digital signalling and full line electrification from London to Sheffield.
-HS2 is to branch onto the Midland Main Line at East Midlands Parkway railway station.
+High Speed 2 was planned to branch onto the Midland Main Line at East Midlands Parkway railway station.

 History

 Midland Counties early developments

 The Midland Main Line was built in stages between the 1830s and the 1870s.
 The earliest section was opened by the Midland Counties Railway between Nottingham and Derby on 4 June 1839.
 On 5 May 1840 the section of the route from Trent Junction to Leicester was opened.

 The line at Derby was joined on 1 July 1840 by the North Midland Railway to Leeds Hunslet Lane via Chesterfield, Rotherham Masborough, Swinton, and Normanton.

 On 10 May 1844 the North Midland Railway, the Midland Counties Railway and the Birmingham and Derby Junction Railway merged to form the Midland Railway.